ultimaup/ultima/frontend/public/docs/md/install/install-ultima-cli.md

 ## **Getting started**

-To get started, simply go to the the ultima dashboard in your browser and login with your github account here:
+To get started, simply go to the the ultima dashboard in your browser and login with your GitHub account here:
 [https://build.onultima.com/user/login](https://build.onultima.com/user/login)

 > Ultima will ask for read-only access to your email address and profile information.
 You can check out how we handle your personal data over on our privacy policy [https://build.onultima.com/legals/privacy](https://build.onultima.com/legals/privacy)